 - having over 100 000 inhabitants (in countries where there is no such city, the largest city is eligible to apply);

 - running innovative initiatives which have started after 1 January 2016

 The contest will be presented to interested cities during a webinar on 4 April.

 Applicant cities will be judged by an independent panel of external evaluations on their innovative solutions to relevant societal challenges.
 Three cash prizes will be awarded to the best city initiatives creating the right environment to innovate.
 Deadline for applications is 21 June 2017, 17:00 (Brussels time).

 More information can be found at www.ec.europa.eu/icapital –

-The 4th ICTFOOTPRINT free webinar will be held 23 February 2017, 15:00 CET.
-All those who want to improve ICT energy efficiency in their organisation are welcome to join this exciting webinar on ICT Calculation tools and sustainable ICT insights on energy services.
+The 4th ICTFOOTPRINT free webinar held 23 February 2017 focused on ICT energy efficiency Calculation tools and sustainable ICT insights on energy services.

-- Thomas Corvaiser (CEO of Greenspector) will introduce the concept of software eco-design, and tell us how it helps lowering the consumption of IT resources while preserving performance and user experience.
+- Thomas Corvaiser (CEO of Greenspector) introduced the concept of software eco-design, and told us how it helps lowering the consumption of IT resources while preserving performance and user experience.

-- Karen Robinson will share some sustainable ICT practices and presents the save@work initiative, which encourages public sector employees to come together in teams to reduce the energy consumption of their building by making small changes to their everyday energy consuming behaviours.
+- Karen Robinson shared some sustainable ICT practices and presented the save@work initiative, which encourages public sector employees to come together in teams to reduce the energy consumption of their building by making small changes to their everyday energy consuming behaviours.